mrismanaziz/Reforestation/README.md

-## Can I watch the TV?
-Dad: Yes, but don’t turn it on.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?